Hollywood stars lead call for treaty to save world’s oceans as UN talks stall

 The ocean has absorbed about 90 per cent of excess heat trapped by greenhouse gas emissions from burning fossil fuels and the higher temperatures are impacting virtually all marine life.

-On top of this, about a garbage truck-worth of plastic is dumped into the ocean every minute.
+On top of this, about a rubbish truck-worth of plastic is dumped into the ocean every minute.
 This plastic breaks down into tiny particles, and travels up the food chain where it ends up on our plates and in the air we breathe.

 And of increasing concern is deep-sea mining, where commercial companies scrape the ocean floor to find minerals for new technologies.
 The technique can devastate marine ecosystems and release “blue carbon” that has been stored in the sea bed for millennia.